bazzofx/GeoSentinel/README.md

 1. Install the Microsoft Graph PowerShell SDK:

        Install-Module Microsoft.Graph -Scope CurrentUser
-2. Clone or download the script file to your system.
+2. Run the install.ps1  script to move the GeoSentinel module to your  `$env:PsModulePath` ./install.ps1

-        import-module .\GeoSentinel.ps1
 * * *

 ## Usage